InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

 allowing it to proceed to a "better" heaven after Judgment.

 #### The Abyss
-%28Non-canonical%29 a period of void before Judgment.
+(Non-canonical) a period of void before Judgment.

 #### Heavens and Hells
 By a process known as judgment, minds synchronize with planes of existence corresponding to their nature.
 There are Heavens and Hells for each chakra, and myriads beyond that.
 These are Astral planes--dream worlds--including elemental realms.
+Penances are performed in both Heavens and Hells.
-- Heavens: benevolent minds inhabit these planes of existence and perform penances for other souls for a while before reincarnating to continue the process of transformation.
+- Heavens: benevolent minds inhabit these planes of existence.
-- Hells: tormented minds are attracted to tormented places where they perform penances several times over for their sins before being allowed to reincarnate.
+- Hells:   tormented minds are attracted to tormented places.

 The Heavens and Hells and reincarnation are not considered success, but they are not a failure, either: